flmmkch/xdgfb2k/README.md

-* xdgfb2k: XDG desktop files for Foobar2000 *
+# xdgfb2k: XDG desktop files for Foobar2000 #

-These files enable Linux desktop integration for the Foobar2000 audio player and library manager
+These files enable Linux desktop integration for the Foobar2000 audio player and library manager.

 How to use these:
 - Copy the repository's files (with their respective sub-paths) into ~/.local/